The benefits of employee engagement

 1. Employee productivity

-When employees are engaged, you can trust that they will fulfill their responsibilities and meet deadlines without constant supervision.
+When employees are engaged, you can trust that they will fulfil their responsibilities and meet deadlines without constant supervision.
 They are intrinsically motivated to contribute, believing their efforts can make a difference in your organization.

 Highly engaged employees aren’t just 14% more productive than those with low engagement, they also have a positive attitude toward the company and act as a true ambassadors.